Lenovo's Q4 profit growth of 512% beats estimates

-China's Lenovo Group (0992.HK), the biggest maker of personal computers, posted on Thursday a better-than-expected rise of 512% in fourth-quarter profit, helped by robust demand from those working from home as COVID-19 curbs persisted.
+HONG KONG (Reuters) -China’s Lenovo Group on Thursday posted a better-than-expected rise of 512% in fourth-quarter profit, as more consumers working and studying from home powered demand for the world’s biggest maker of personal computers.

 Profit for the quarter ended March 31 jumped to $260 million, above an average estimate of $204.7 million from seven analysts, according to Refinitiv data.